zzjtnb/DCS-World-Debugger/README.EN.md

    pnpm dev
    ```

-   You can also simply double-click `RUN SERVER.bat`
+   You can also simply double-click `RUN.bat`

 4. 🗂️ Move Lua scripts